 Labor Day in Canada is also celebrated on the first Monday of September.

 Labor Day in the USA is a public holiday celebrated on the first Monday in September, recognized as a federal holiday.
-It is also called as Labor Day Weekend.
+It is also called Labor Day Weekend.

 Labor Day is called the “unofficial end of summer” Because many fall activities, such as school and sports begin about this time.
 Sports like football, tennis, and athletics blossom at Labor Day weekend.
 In fashion, Labor Day is considered the last day to wear a white dress.